Polyfolds: A First and Second Look: The essence of polyfolds

-\begin{itemlist} \item The {\bf geometric approach}, discussed further in Section~\ref{ss:geometric}, makes use of special geometric properties of a given moduli problem to find transverse equivariant perturbations of a section with noncompact zero set.
+Similar to the above example, most (not yet compactified) moduli spaces of pseudoholomorphic curves have a description as quotient $\cM:=\s^{-1}(0)/{\rm Aut}$ of an ${\rm Aut}$-equivariant section $\sigma:\mathcal{B}\to\mathcal{E}$ over a Banach manifold $\cB$ of maps (and often additional parameters describing a variation of domain or equation), on which a Lie group ${\rm Aut}$ acts by reparametrizations.
+We cannot expect any general regularization theory such as Theorem~\ref{thm:model} to apply to this type of setup for two reasons related to the limitations discussed above: \begin{itemlist} \item We are ultimately interested in the space \(\cM = \sigma^{-1}(0)/{\rm Aut}\) of solutions modulo reparametrization, so in order to be able to quotient the perturbed zero set by ${\rm Aut}$, the perturbation $p$ in Theorem~\ref{thm:model} would have to be ${\rm Aut}$-equivariant. \item The automorphism group ${\rm Aut}$, such as ${\rm Aut}=\mathbb{R}$ in the above example, is usually non-compact, and the moduli space does not just consist of fixed points of ${\rm Aut}$, hence $\s^{-1}(0)$ must be non-compact.
+Furthermore, even if ${\rm Aut}$ was compact, then in all nontrivial examples the appearance of nodal (or broken) curves (or trajectories) is an additional source of non-compactness. \end{itemlist} However, in any general setup, even the finite dimensional theory provides neither equivariant transverse perturbations nor a regularization of non-compact zero sets.
+As such, approaches to regularize moduli spaces split into several basic types: \begin{itemlist} \item The {\bf geometric approach}, discussed further in Section~\ref{ss:geometric}, makes use of special geometric properties of a given moduli problem to find transverse equivariant perturbations of a section with noncompact zero set.
 However, this \emph{only} yields transversality; that is, one still must construct a compactification and prove uniqueness up to cobordism, and this additional work may require new ideas and substantial effort.
-The only major abstract theorem used in this approach is the Sard-Smale theorem (where regular points yield transversality), rather than an analogue of Theorem ~\ref{thm:model}, which would simultaneously yield transversality, compactness, and uniqueness. \item Any abstract approach via some type of generalization of Theorem~\ref{thm:model} must work in a setting where the unperturbed solution space is compact, and no further nondiscrete symmetry of the perturbation is required.
+The only major abstract theorem used in this approach is the classical Sard-Smale theorem (where regular points yield transversality) applied to manifolds of maps of a fixed domain, and hence it cannot regularize moduli spaces in which the topology of the domain changes abruptly.
+Consequently, such geometric approaches are not analagous to Theorem ~\ref{thm:model}, since the latter simultaneously yields transversality, \emph{compactness}, and \emph{uniqueness}. \item Any abstract approach via some type of generalization of Theorem~\ref{thm:model} must work in a setting where the unperturbed solution space is compact and no further nondiscrete symmetry of the perturbation is required.
 We roughly classify such approaches by the dimensionality of the bundles involved: \begin{itemize} \item Several types of {\bf virtual approaches}, which we discuss further in Section~\ref{ss:virtual}, work with a highly generalized version of Theorem~\ref{thm:model} for finite dimensional bundles over groupoid-like structures or topological spaces with merely local smooth structures. \item The {\bf polyfold approach} works with a direct generalization of Theorem~\ref{thm:model} to infinite dimensional bundle-like linear structures over infinite dimensional manifold-like spaces with a global smooth structure. \end{itemize} \end{itemlist}